armory/docs/content/en/cd-as-a-service/tutorials/external-automation/webhook-github.md

 Commit the change.

-Make sure to manually approve the `prod-us` deployment in the CD-as-a-Service Console and that deployment has finished before you start another deployment.

 Deploy by running `armory start deploy -f deploy-webhook.yml`.
 Then check deployment status by accessing the URL included in the output.
+CD-as-a-Service cancels the deployment when it receives a failure message from the webhook.

-{{< figure width="100%" height="100%" src="/images/cdaas/tutorials/webhooks/webhook-fail.png"  alt="BeforeDeployment webhook failure"  caption="<center><i>The basicPing webhook failed.</i></center>">}}
+{{< figure width="100%" height="100%" src="/images/cdaas/tutorials/webhooks/webhook-failure.jpg"  alt="BeforeDeployment webhook failure"  caption="<center><i>The basicPing webhook failed.</i></center>">}}

 ## Troubleshooting